HarewVlad/Expr-emitter/README.md

 # Expr-emitter
-Translates expression to x86 asm code
+Takes an expression and converts it into x86 asm code (output.txt)